antmicro/kenning/docs/source/kenning-api.md

 * `OUTPUT` messages - request processing results,
 * `STATS` messages - request statistics from the target device.

-The message types and enclosed data are encoded in a format implemented in the `kenning.core.runtimeprotocol.RuntimeProtocol`-based class.
+The message types and enclosed data are encoded in a format implemented in the `kenning.core.protocol.Protocol`-based class.

 Communication during an inference benchmark session goes as follows: